PHP $GLOBALS Superglobal

 Variables created in the outer most scope are global variables either if they are created using the

-syntax or not:
+$GLOBALS syntax or not.

-Variables created inside a function belongs only to that function, but you can create global variables inside a function
+Variables created inside a function only belongs to that function, but you can create global variables inside a function

-by using the $GLOBALS
+by using the $GLOBALS syntax.

 Example